DS2002 Data Science Systems

 The goal of this activity is to familiarize you with version control using Git and GitHub.
 These tools are essential for tracking changes in your code, collaborating with others, managing project history, and contributing to open-source projects.

-If the initial examples feel like a breeze, challenge yourself with activities in the Advanced Concepts section and explore the resource links at the end of this post.
+If the In-class exercises and Additional practice feel like a breeze, challenge yourself with activities in the Advanced Concepts section and explore the resource links at the end of this post.

 In-class exercises